norfolkuncertainty/devopsdaysnz2018/daytwo.md

 I found this talk very hard to follow.

-What I got from it was dont play the blame game at retros, change your language to make it less agressive.
+What I got from it was don't play the blame game at retros, change your language to make it less aggressive.

 A book recommended by Jessica